DJSweder/MetaRekordFixer/README.md

 # How the Application Works

 The application uses direct access to the rekordbox<sup>TM</sup> database, which is usually located at `%appdata%/Roaming/Pioneer/rekordbox` under the filename `master.db`.
 This location must be specified in the Settings.
 Backups of this database are also stored here.
-Format conversion is performed using the external tools ffprobe and ffmpeg from the `/tools` folder in the application's installation directory.
+Format conversion is performed using the external tools ffprobe and ffmpeg from the `/tools` folder in the application`s installation directory.

 # Installation